chanisagithub/chanisagithub/README.md

 # Hellow!
-My Name is Chanisa Jayawrdhana.
+My Name is Khan.

-## I'm a full stack developer from Sri Lanka.
+## and im not a terrorist.